Friday, May 9, 2025

 • Financial Aid: Organizations such as CancerCare provide grants for treatment costs or copay assistance.

-• Nutrition & Meals: Meal delivery services like Meals on Wheels adapt diets during chemotherapy side effects.
+• Nutrition & Meals: Meal delivery services like Meals on Wheels adapt diets to address chemotherapy side effects.

 “Peer support reduces isolation.
 Sharing experiences helps seniors feel understood,” says a spokesperson from the National Association for Continence.